dasher-project/dasher-web/readme.md

 -   Improve the zooming based on the PhD material, aka S parameter.
     -   As part of the previous item, or standalone, make the zoom rate non-linear.
     -   Also make the zoom faster if the pointer is to the left of the origin, i.e. zooming out.
--   Tests.
-    At time of writing, there are no tests.
-Some tests that there could be:

-    -   Test the control panel as a user interface, saving and loading settings and so on.
-    -   Test the PPM in isolation.
-    -   Test the zooming UI maybe by screen capturing with Chrome Puppeteer.
-    -   Capture and replay render cycles.
+## Testing
+-   Tests are performed using `jest` and `Travis-CI`.
+See `tests` sub-directory for more information.

 ## Simple Backlog
 -   Maybe replace the current userinterface.js stopCallback and pointer.js